 Install relevant applications

-Basically, a standard security/antivirus program like Bitdefender should be installed.
+Basically, a standard security/antivirus program should be installed.
 Also, a web browser like Firefox or Chrome should be installed to augment MS Edge (or IE).
 This helps you to secure your new computer against cyber threats.

 Furthermore, depending on why you acquired the new PC, ensure you get all relevant apps.
 Most of these apps are readily available (for free) on Microsoft Store.